Skip to content

 expect_vector_length(mean, 1)

-#> Error: `mean` is a closure, not a vector
+#> Error: Expected `mean` to be a vector

 expect_vector_length(mtcars, 15)